mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 Shinna held hae hand to me and said, "Linyu, lead the way."

 I recalled the path through the trees with my feet, each step a little closer to the memory of home I knew from before Lissa.
-But the path had changed along with the life of the forest.
-Here, a branch had fallen, since removed by the mysteries of the forest.
-There, a colony of diving bugs making a new home in the ground.
-The footsteps that made up the path changed in response to the terrain.
-Nobody else could see it, the continuous flow of life and death.
-They didn't know the forest like I did.
+The others didn't see the forest the way I did: a continuum of cause and effect, of quiet patterns in the noise of reality.
+Even the path, tread out by the footsteps of guardians, had changed to adapt to the forest.
+A fallen branch since removed by the mystery of decay, a colony of diving bugs making a new home in the ground; every new thing was proof that life had endured and would continue to do so.
+Our footsteps were merely one of them.

+Upon my arm was Annu, nearly blind from a relapse of the strange infection thi seemed to have.
+Shinna's party must have seen hae eyes but chose to ignore hae as if they assumed thi was an addict and never stopped to confirm their beliefs.
+I wanted to show them how ignorant they were, but I couldn't trust them yet.